RengarTheRed/MovementShooter/README.md

 4. Navigate to project root folder
 5. Click Open

+### Getting project to work with Synty Sci-Fi Space
+To get the project to work with said pack provided you have your own copy.
+1. Follow the above instructions.
+2. Import the Synty Sci-Fi Space Pack
+3. Move the folder created into the Synty Folder
+4. Follow the Synty video tutorial to upgrade to URP (Don't forget to upgrade shaders too) [^1]
+5. Enjoy

 There will be a build version in many weeks time.

 ## Controls